| Card Title/Players |

 Texas |

-College Hall of Fame 1968, Pride of the Lions 2009, Pro Football Hall of Fame 1967, Steelers Hall of Honor 2017 |
+College Hall of Fame 1968, Pride of the Lions 2009, Pride of the Lions 2010, Pro Football Hall of Fame 1967, Steelers Hall of Honor 2017 |

 When Layne retired, he held the NFL records for career completions, passing yards, and passing touchdowns. |